-The main stem of the upper Chesapeake Bay, where Man-O-War oyster bar is located, generally has good benthic conditions compared with other bay strata (Llanso et al. 2014; Figure 10).
+The main stem of the upper Chesapeake Bay, where Man-O-War oyster bar is located, generally has good benthic conditions compared with other bay strata (Llanso et al. 2014; Figure 12).
 The data suggest a general improvement in environmental quality over the sampling period.

-Figure 10.
-Proportion of the Maryland upper bay mainstem strata (+/- 1 standard error) with degraded (total area failing restoration goals) benthic community condition.
+Figure 12.
+Proportion of the Maryland upper Bay mainstem strata (+/- 1 standard error) with degraded (total area failing restoration goals) benthic community condition.
 Trends of temporal changes tested by ANOVA.
 From Llanso et al. 2014

 There has been a long term fixed benthic station (024) located around Man-O-War shoal that has been sampled continuously since 1984 (Llanso et al. 2014).
 The current condition at this site has been rated as Meets Goal (3.67 benthic index of biological integrity).
-Mean benthic abundance and number of taxa has been significantly decreasing over time (Figure 11).
-The abundance over time for the top four dominant taxa occurring at station 024 is shown in Figure 12.
+Mean benthic abundance and number of taxa has been significantly decreasing over time (Figure 13).
+The abundance over time for the top four dominant taxa occurring at station 024 is shown in Figure 14.

-Figure 11.
-Mean benthic abundance, biomass, number of taxa, and index of biological intergrity (BIBI) scores from 1984 to 2013 sampled at Station 024 which is located at the Chesapeake Bay mainstem near the mouth of the Patapsco River.
+Figure 13.
+Mean benthic abundance, biomass, number of taxa, and index of biological integrity (BIBI) scores from 1984 to 2013 sampled at Station 024 which is located at the Chesapeake Bay mainstem near the mouth of the Patapsco River.
 P-values are shown for the significant results from the Mann-Kendall analysis.
 NS is a non-significant trend.
 From Llanso et al. 2014

-Figure 12.
+Figure 14.
 Mean benthic abundance for the four most dominant benthic taxa from 1984 to 2013 found at Station 024 which is located at the Chesapeake Bay mainstem near the mouth of the Patapsco River.
 P-values are shown for the significant results from the Mann-Kendall analysis.
 NS is a non-significant trend.
 From Llanso et al. 2013

 Potential Effects of Dredging Shell - In order to assess whether past shell dredging affected benthic communities, sampling was conducted three times in 1988 (prior to dredging, 30 days after dredging, and 120 days after dredging) at three kinds of sites: Man-O-War shoal as a reference location, a fresh cut dredged in 1988, and an older cut from 1987.
 The objective of the study was to determine if dredging had caused changes in the benthic community in response to any changes in sediment characteristics, bottom habitat, and topography (Duguay 1990).
 The benthic communities occupying the flat areas between the dredged cuts remained similar to the communities found in the undisturbed reference area, both in the size and composition of the population.
 Where dredging removed the shell substrate, and the area was converted to silt/clay, the benthic community changed to a form consistent with that new kind of substrate.
-(Note that the dredging proposed in this permit application would leave a significant layer of shell at the bottom of each cut and, thus, would not change the kind of habitat in the dredged area).
 Findings of this study were consistent with those of Pfitzenmeyer (1975, 1981), who reported that benthic populations of dredged areas return to natural and stable populations within a year or less.
-The authors concluded that dredging and dredge activities in buried deposits of oyster shell deposits had no measurable adverse effect on the benthic invertebrate fauna of the dredging location.
+The authors concluded that dredging and dredge activities in buried deposits of oyster shell had no measurable adverse effect on the benthic invertebrate fauna of the dredging location. dredging proposed in this permit application will likewise leave a silt/clay/shell fines layer at the bottom of the cut.

-In 2011, a benthic survey was conducted to determine impacts on benthic communities before and after shell reclamation occurred in Lecompte Bay in the Choptank River, Maryland (Llanso et al 2011).
-The study did not find significant impact for the shell reclamation.
+In 2011, a benthic survey was conducted to determine impacts on benthic communities before and after shell reclamation occurred in Lecompte Bay in the Choptank River (Llanso et al 2011).
+The study found no significant impacts from the shell reclamation.
 One location of the study did suggest impacts from dredging had occurred but the results were not significant.